nrajasin/Network-intrusion-dataset-creator/README.md

     ```
     conda update --prefix /home/joe/anaconda3 anaconda
     ```
+* The `requirements.txt` file has been re-added to the project without version numbers.
+    ```
+    pip3 install -r requirements.txt
+    ```
+* You can manually install the dependencies
+    ```
+    pip3 install pyyaml
+    pip3 install pytest
+    ```
-1. Running in live capture mode may require *sudo* access to access the network in promiscuous mode.
+* Running in live capture mode may require *sudo* access to access the network in promiscuous mode.
 You will be prompted for a password at execution time
     ```
     cmd = "sudo tshark -r /path/filename -V -T json"
     ```
-1. The requirements.txt file has been deleted because the current code base does not seem to require any additional libraries.
-Create a new one if you find you need it and submit a pull request.
-    1. Mac Python 3, cpython, requires a yaml install.  `pip3 instal pyyaml`
+* Mac Python 3, cpython, requires a yaml install.
+    ```
+    pip3 install pyyaml
+    ```
-    1. pypy is slower than cpython as of 2022/10.
-If running pypy then you need to instal pyyaml: ` pypy3 -mpip install pyyaml`
+* pypy is slower than cpython as of 2022/10.
+If running pypy then you need to instal pyyaml:
+    ```
+    pypy3 -mpip install pyyaml
+    ```

 ## Unit tests